ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

       .. figure:: ../images/X-Plane_aircraft_situations.jpg
          :target: ../_images/X-Plane_aircraft_situations.jpg

       On the screen that appears, click **Glider-Winch**.
 Now, release the brakes and, when the aircraft takes off and stops gaining altitude, release the winch.
-At the same time, set the mode to *Auto* in Mission Planner.
+Simultaneously, set the mode to *Auto* in Mission Planner.

 Happy soaring!